People

 Email: jcapella@email.unc.edu

-Jimmy Capella is a fourth-year graduate student in the Developmental Psychology program.
+Jimmy Capella is a fifth-year graduate student in the Developmental Psychology program.
 He received his B.S. in Neuroscience and Behavior from the University of Notre Dame in 2018.
 Following graduation, Jimmy worked as a Technical Associate for John Gabrieli at MIT.
 His research examines how family and peer relationships impact adolescent neurodevelopment.
 He’s particularly interested in how these interactions impact affective processes and behavior.
 In his free time, Jimmy enjoys hiking, trying new board games, and playing trombone.

 Shedrick Garrett, B.S.